dfinity/motoko/design/DFX-Interface.md

   + Compiler flag `--idl` generates the Candid interface for the canister.
 The main service is always a service constructor, which contains the initialization arguments for installing the canister.
-  + Custom section `candid:service` stores the interface for the running (initialized) canister, which removes the initializatio arguments.
+  + Custom section `candid:service` stores the interface for the running (initialized) canister, which removes the initialization arguments.
   + Custom section `candid:args` stores the initialization arguments.
 The argument types can refer to types defined in the `candid:service` custom section.
 * Stable variable.
-  + Compiler flag `--print-stable-types` generates the signatures for stable variables.
+  + Compiler flag `--stable-types` generates the signatures for stable variables.
   + Custom section `motoko:stable-types` stores the signatures for stable variables.

 The above metadata is stored in the Wasm module, and is only accessible by the controllers of the canister, unless the